 Other journal resources can be found at the AFJ portal.

 The corrected transcript, commentary, and other text incorporated in the Apollo Flight Journal is protected by copyright.
 No portion of the Journal may be reproduced or copied onto any medium (except as required by browsing software) without express permission from the authors.
 Specifically, the unauthorized creation of personal copies, or of copies for sale is prohibited.
 Unauthorized commercial use of the Apollo Flight Journal is prohibited; and the commercial use of the name or likeness of any of the astronauts without his express permission is prohibited.

 The United States Government retains a non-exclusive, royalty-free license to publish or reproduce the published form of the Apollo Flight Journal, or to allow others to do so, for U.S. Government purposes.

-These files are copyright © 2008-2009.
-David Woods and Andrew Vignaux.
+These files are copyright © 2008-2020 W. David Woods, Andrew Vignaux and Alexander Turhanov.
 All rights reserved.